Content 360 2025 Singapore

 share on

-Its planning season.
+It’s planning season.
 Before you get out those excel sheets and power point decks out, take a minute to embrace that blue sky thinking we all talk about.
 Chances are, with all the work the fourth quarter holds for us, you haven’t had a moment to think.

 Recently, MARKETING-INTERACTIVE wrote an article where Eugene Lee, International CMO of McDonald’s urged marketers to not get into areas they don’t feel passionately about.
 He added that often brand simply jump onto bandwagons and trends simply because that is what is hot at that moment.